-Teacher training and professional development (PD) will need to change in two primary ways as digital learning becomes more prevalent.
-First, digital learning will change what teachers need to learn.
+Teacher training and professional development (PD) will need to change in two primary ways as digital learning becomes more prevalent.34 First, digital learning will change what teachers need to learn.
 As teaching becomes more differentiated, so must teacher training and PD.
-Putting on a top-notch video-recorded teaching performance requires a competency and skill set different from, say, remote tutoring-and certainly different from those needed to be an effective in-person educator.
+Putting on a top-notch video-recorded teaching performance requires a competency and skill set different from those needed for, say, remote tutoring-and certainly different from those needed by an effective in-person educator.

 Teacher-preparation programs and ongoing PD must address these new needs.
-But one factor will help lighten the training load: the passage of time will also involve a generational shift, with the ranks of teachers increasingly filled by entrants who are "digital natives" rather than "digital immigrants," having grown up using digital tools.
-Indeed, we can already see many signs of increasing technological proficiency among teachers.
+But one factor will help lighten the training load: The passage of time will also involve a generational shift, with the ranks of teachers increasingly filled by "digital natives," who grew up using digital tools, rather than "digital immigrants," who did not.
+35 Indeed, we can already see many signs of increasing technological proficiency among teachers.
 In 2000, the average state reported that in 28 percent of schools, more than half were "beginners" when it came to technology.
-By 2005, the percentage was down to 15, and one can only think it has continued to decline.
+By 2005, the percentage was down to 15, and one can only think it has continued to decline.36

 Second, digital learning can change how teachers receive training and PD.
 In 2005, the average state reported that 34 and 35 percent of its schools delivered PD online or via video, respectively.
 By 2006, these percentages were up to 65 and 74.
-No more recent data are available, but it seems likely that these percentages have continued to increase.
+More recent data are unavailable, but it seems likely that these percentages have continued to increase.
 In the digital age, teachers' roles are likely to shift over time, as technology makes different modes of teaching possible, and as individuals advance their instructional careers.
-PD, too, needs to be dynamic, available "on demand" rather than in big dollops at the beginning of a teacher's career and during summers.
+PD, too, needs to be dynamic, available "on demand" rather than in big dollops at the beginning of a teacher's career and during summers.37